AriJijon/training_gitgub/commands_git.md

 ### how to check the status of my files/ directories in my gift project

-check if there are uncomited, unstage, or untracked files
+check if there are uncomited, unstage, or untracked

-"git status"